DrAnonymousNet/Nginx-Configurations/README.md

 ![wrrloadrun](https://user-images.githubusercontent.com/64500446/199351251-2b3aed91-ef0d-4a85-8c52-5d0702ae495f.png)

-Open your browser and send a request to `http://127.0.0.1:8080` You should get the following output:
+Open your browser and send a request to `http://127.0.0.1:8080`:

 [weigthedrounrobin.webm](https://user-images.githubusercontent.com/64500446/199351433-6d9ca410-75a9-4990-b522-6de1e7eb14a6.webm)

+As you would notice in the video above, the requests are distrbuted to the servers based on the weight assigned to each server.

 ### IP Hash Configuration